Bandwidth/api-docs/content/messaging/callbacks/incomingGroup.md

 When sending to Group Messages, there is a maximum of 10 participants in a Group.

 **For inbound messages**, we do not limit the amount of recipients.
 We will pass along any messages we receive, **even if there are more than 10 recipients**.
-If you wanted to reply to all `9+{n}` recipients using V2 APIs, Bandwidth will reply with a [400 error (as you are limited to 10 recipients when sending outbound)](../errors/httpErrors.md#http-400)
+If you wanted to reply to all `9+{n}` recipients using V2 APIs, Bandwidth will reply with a 400 error (as you are limited to 10 recipients when sending outbound).
-You will need to break up the responses into separate messages to respond to more than `9+{n}` participants
+You will need to break up the responses into separate messages to respond to more than `9+{n}` participants.

 ### Parameters